A Critical Illness Could Be Financially Devastating

 What Is Critical Illness Insurance?

-Critical illness insurance, which may also be called critical care insurance or critical illness coverage, pays out a lump-sum, tax-free cash benefit that can help you take care of any expenses that are associated with a qualifying illness.
-In addition to helping you pay for health insurance deductibles and copays, this coverage can help you keep your mortgage payments current, pay for groceries, cover utilities, and pay for domestic services.
-While exactly which illnesses qualify for coverage depend widely on the policy, qualifying illnesses generally include:
+Critical illness insurance, which may also be called critical care insurance or critical illness coverage, pays out a lump-sum, tax-free cash benefit, that can help you take care of any expenses that are associated with a qualifying illness.
+In addition to helping you pay for health insurance deductibles and copays, this coverage can help you keep your mortgage payments current, pay for groceries, cover utilities, and pay for car payments, etc. Which illnesses qualify for coverage depend widely on the policy, qualifying illnesses generally includes:

 ♦ Heart attack